Norberto Araujo: International career

 In late 2010, Araujo legally obtained his Ecuadorian citizenship, allowing him to be called up to the Ecuador national team.
 Despite not being called up for a number of pre-tournament friendlies, Araujo was chosen to be part of Ecuador's squad for the 2011 Copa América.
 He earned his first cap on 25 June 2011, versus Mexico in a friendly game prior to the start of the tournament.
 He went on to start in all three of Ecuador's group games in the Copa America.

 Managerial career

 On 27 December 2023, after being Patricio Hurtado's assistant at Cumbayá, Araujo was appointed manager of the club for the 2024 season.
 He resigned from Cumbayá the following 26 May, as the club was plunged into an institutional crisis.

+On 5 September 2024, Araujo took over Deportivo Cuenca also in the Ecuadorian top tier.
+He departed the club on 20 December 2025, as his contract was due to expire, and was named at the helm of fellow league team Aucas the following 9 January.